huijing/slides/webconf-asia-2017/README.md

 One more property is text-combine-upright.
 This addresses the issue of numerals and abbreviations in vertical text.
 A very common use case is dates, especially for Taiwan, where they use the 民國 calendar.
 This property lets us fit all the digits into the width of one character and display them upright.

-No browser supports the digits value yet, which allows us to dictate how many digits are acceptable to be squeezed in.
+No browser supports the digits value yet, which allows us to dictate how many digits or letters are acceptable to be squeezed in.
 The range allowed is between 2 to 4 characters.
-For now, with the `all` value, there is no limit, so you could technically put hippopotamus in there and it will look horribly squished.
+For now, with the `all` value, there is no limit, so you could put hippopotamus in there and it will look horribly squished.

 There is a very comprehensive document called the Requirements for Japanese Text Layout, created by the W3C Japanese Layout Task Force.
 It addresses the aspects of Japanese composition that differ from Western composition and is meant to serve as a reference for browser implementers so Japanese web layouts can be rendered correctly.
 And now the Chinese Layout Task Force is working on a similar document for Chinese composition and layout.
 This is still a work in progress.